usamaali012/django-mosh-1/Section_6.md

 	- To change admin/superuser's password:
 	- python manage.py changepassword admin
 	- Admin interface has a built-in header 'Django administration'
-	- To chnage it go to urls.py file of main project and write:
+	- To change it go to urls.py file of main project and write:
 	- admin.site.site_header = 'Storefront Admin'
 	- To change second heading in admin app:
 	- admin.site.index_title = 'Admin'